Applied Case: The Prisoner's Dilemma

 Mutual defection proves only that agents can be clever enough to lose the game together.
 What a wonderful ending to the Extance Strategy Game this toy suggests to us.

-The real lesson of the Prisoner's Dilemma is that any definition of rationality that makes mutual ruin look smart is stupid, and has already defected from the field we really exist in.
-This one should be carefully pruned from the thought-space if it cannot be repaired.
+The real lesson of the Prisoner's Dilemma is that any definition of rationality that makes mutual ruin look smart is irrational, and has already defected from the field we really exist in.
+This one should be carefully pruned from the public thought-space if it cannot be repaired.

 Bringing the one-shot Prisoner's Dilemma into any real moral field is actively harmful and degrades that field.
 Misused game theoretic technology is highly distortive.